Physical and Sexual Abuse Insurance

 Eligibility

-Eligibility of the temporary indemnity cover is limited to non-government organisations contracted by Communities to deliver out-of-home care and/or services for youth accommodation, including homelessness, and who have been unable to obtain insurance cover for PSA claims.
+Eligibility for the temporary indemnity cover is limited to non-government organisations contracted by Communities to deliver out-of-home care and/or youth homelessness accommodation services who have been unable to obtain insurance cover for PSA claims.

 Accessing the State Government temporary indemnity arrangements is voluntary.
 Service providers are advised to consider the 2023/2024 WA State Government Deed of Indemnity for Physical and Sexual Abuse (download below) to determine if the cover offered is appropriate for their organisation.